 Now you have learnt how to play Blackjack the next logical step is to try out a game of Blackjack online for yourself.
-Our recommended casinos at the top of this page will make it quick and easy for you to play your first game of Blackjack – take your pick and give it a try today.
+Our legal and regulated recommended casinos at the top of this page will make it quick and easy for you to play your first game of Blackjack – take your pick and give it a try today.

 If you’re the type of player who would rather do as much research as possible before playing, visit our in-depth Blackjack strategy guide for more on Blackjack odds and beating the dealer!